ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      :label:`fig-merge`

 - **Differencing.**
-  Users will be able to review the history of ``git commit`` operations to explore changes.
-Fig. :ref:`fig-diff` shows a visual example of the history of a scisheet.
-The user will be able to select any point in history to further explore the history (similar to ``git checkout``).
-This functionality will allow collaborators to gain a greater understanding of changes made and potentially reduce duplicate implementations of formulas.
+  Users will be able to review the history of ``git commit`` operations.
+  Fig. :ref:`fig-diff` displays a mockup of a visualization of the history of a scisheet.
+The user will be able to select any point in history (similar to ``git checkout``).
+This functionality will allow collaborators to gain a greater understanding of changes made.

   .. figure:: spreadsheet_history.png